a-flyleaf/ygbtdm/cast/the-accountant.md

 - Sharp angles; naturally-arched brow doesn't lend itself to soft expressions

 ## general demeanor
-- Stands out by appearance alone, but is perfectly content standing tall in the background observing the populace
+- Commands attention by appearance alone, but is perfectly content standing tall in the background observing the populace
 - Cultivates an air of over-the-top scheming distance; excited genuity, however, is not difficult to discern
 - Usually keeps hands crossed behind back, but can occasionally be caught making odd hand gestures with no discernible meaning

 ## other visual characteristics
-- Dyed white hair is actually diegetic; eyes are debatable
+- Looks down on most people, in more ways than one

 Associated with <b>bright blue-green</b>.
 Aquamarine?
 Turquoise?
 Yes.